zephyrproject-rtos/infrastructure-status/README.md

 ## Web App

-The web app is compiled and published by the `publish` GitHub Actions workflow and hosted by the GitHub Pages.
+The web app is compiled and published by the `deploy-webapp` GitHub Actions workflow and hosted by the GitHub Pages.

 ## Incident Reports